Last updated on 8th September 2023

 The last piece of the puzzle is creating a schedule that you can share with everyone involved on the project.

-This schedule can include expected delivery dates, who is assigned to what task, and when the next meeting/communication will be.
+This schedule can include expected delivery dates, who is assigned to what task, and when the next meeting or communication will be.

 You can easily share your project communication plan with your team via the files tool on Project.co.